gwcottle/rcrunchbase/readme.md

-# rcrunchbase
-An R client for the CrunchBase API.
+# rcrunchbase - An R client for the Crunchbase API
 *Updated for Crunchbase API v3.1!*

 ## Installation